• Skip to primary navigation

 Get Help Now

-If you suspect a medical professional made a mistake or didn’t listen to your concerns, your concerns are valid.
+Your concerns are valid if you suspect a medical professional made a mistake or didn’t listen to your concerns.
 A doctor who delays performing a c-section or fails to adequately monitor fetal distress during labor can be considered negligent if the baby is deprived of oxygen and suffers brain damage.

 As soon as you get a diagnosis of cerebral palsy for your child, it’s time to reach out to a local birth injury lawyer or law firm.
 This is the best way to answer the question of whether or not malpractice caused your child’s condition.